Storm Team 27: Warm and humid with a chance for storms

 THE FORECAST

-Tuesday: Partly sunny.
-Humid.
-Chance for a shower or t-storm.
+Wednesday: Partly or mostly cloudy.
+Chance showers and thunderstorms.
 Any storm can produce heavy rain with gusty wind.
 (60%)

 High: 87